 The macaron cookie shells themselves are not flavored with anything extra, so they maintain a biscuit-like flavor, similar to traditional pop tarts.
 The recipes for the macaron shells and royal icing are from my favorite bakery YouTube channel, Cupcake Jemma.

-If macarons aren’t your jam and you’d rather make more traditional homemade pop tarts instead, check out my recipe here.
+And if macarons aren't your jam, maybe you'd rather make more traditional homemade pop tarts instead!

 How to Decorate Pop Tart Macarons